STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Approach

-For simplicity, we use a rate parameter $\lambda$ that is identical across all the nodes in our graph.
-Conveniently, the sum of $N$ independent gamma-distributed random variables with shape parameters $n_i$ and identical rate parameter $\lambda$ is a gamma-distributed random variable with shape parameter $\sum_{i=1}^{N}n_i$ and rate parameter $\lambda$.
-This helps us to write the delay accumulated by R1 as
+For simplicity, we use a rate parameter $\lambda$ in the Gamma distribution that is identical across all the nodes in our graph.
+To account for different travel time distributions, we can vary the shape parameter $n_v$.
+Conveniently, the sum of $N$ independent gamma-distributed random variables with shape parameters $n_v$ and identical rate parameter $\lambda$ is a gamma-distributed random variable with shape parameter $\sum_{v=1}^{N}n_v$ and rate parameter $\lambda$.
+Thus we can write the delay accumulated by $\Agent{i}$ along its trajectory up to time $k$ as